Situationist International: Artistic period (1958–1962)

-The first major split was the exclusion of Gruppe SPUR, the German section, from the SI on 10 February 1962.
 Many different disagreements led to the fracture, for example; while at the Fourth SI Conference in London in December 1960, in a discussion about the political nature of the SI, the Gruppe SPUR members disagreed with the core situationist stance of counting on a revolutionary proletariat; the accusation that their activities were based on a "systematic misunderstanding of situationist theses"; the understanding that at least one Gruppe SPUR member, sculptor Lothar Fischer, and possibly the rest of the group, were not actually understanding and/or agreeing with the situationist ideas, but were just using the SI to achieve success in the art market; and the betrayal, in the Spur #7 issue, of a common agreement on the Gruppe SPUR and SI publications.

 The exclusion was a recognition that Gruppe SPUR's "principles, methods and goals" were significantly in contrast with those of the SI.
 This split however was not a declaration of hostilities, as in other cases of SI exclusions.
 A few months after the exclusion, in the context of judicial prosecution against the group by the German state, Debord expressed his esteem to Gruppe SPUR, calling it the only significant artist group in (Germany) since World War II, and regarding it at the level of the avant-gardes in other countries.

-The next significant split was in 1962, wherein the "Nashists," the Scandinavian section of the SI led by Jørgen Nash, were excluded from the organization.
+The next significant split was in 1962, wherein the "Nashists", the Scandinavian section of the SI led by Jørgen Nash, were excluded from the organization.
 Nash created the 2nd Situationist International.